petrgazarov/cumuli-aws-console-chat/README.md

 ### Cumuli vs. Amazon Q

 Cumuli is a simple chat application with a focus on the core use case of easily sharing your screen with the LLM and getting contextual help.
-Amazon Q cannot see your screen, but has a lot more other capabilities and integrations.
-In terms of the model quality, Cumuli uses GPT-4 Turbo which is the most capable LLM model available today.
-Amazon Q is powered by Bedrock, which has performance in the GPT-3.5 range (there are no official benchmarks for Amazon Q so this is somewhat arguable).
+Amazon Q cannot see your screen but has a lot more other capabilities and integrations.
+In terms of the model quality, Cumuli uses GPT-4 Turbo, which is the most capable LLM model available today.
+Amazon Q is powered by Bedrock, which has performance in the GPT-3.5 range (there are no official benchmarks for Amazon Q, so this is an estimate).

 More comparisons below: